ScribesZone/ScribesTools/scribesgit/index.rst

 assignments.

 General information about GitHub/Git can be found on in the :ref:`GitHub chapter`.
-This page is really about using this general purpose tool for in the context of courses.
+This page is really about using this general purpose tool for in the particular context of courses.

 Overview